What is a group of cats called? It’s probably not this first question that pops into mind when thinking about cats

 For us it’s a little confusing, being social is part of our nature, therefore living in groups or families is perfectly normal for us.
 The same can be said for pack animals such as dogs, who in fact share many of our social beliefs.

-Because cats are perfectly fine living on their own they have learned to be very self sufficient.
 This can lead to many people thinking that cats are untrainable, but this isn’t always the case and we see it daily when our cats use the litter box.

 They don’t always see the need to please their owners, cats over time can definitely be trained.
 Head on over to the article I wrote for tips on how to train your cat.

 If you already have pets and are introducing a new cat into the home there are a few things you can do to smooth the process.
 It’s important to note that kittens and adult cats socialize in an entirely different way.

 When introducing a kitten into your home do so slowly.
-Let them sit in their carrier in an open room, keep noise to a minimum and talk to them softly so they know your there.
+Let them sit in their cat carrier in an open room, keep noise to a minimum and talk to them softly so they know your there.
 If you have other pets control them and keep them calm around the kitten.

 Eventually, kitty should be let out of their carrier and free to explore on their own.
 Let the kitten come up and smell everyone in their own time.

 First impressions should be calm, then turn to light play once they feel comfortable.

 The process for adult cats is the same, ie: everyone should be calm and quiet.
 The biggest difference here is time, it can take some time for an adult cat to adjust to their new environment.

 They will also already have their own opinions on people and other animals.
 That being said, over time even the most stubborn cats can warm up to their new home and friends.
 Never force your cat into an uncomfortable situation for them.